Anglican Church of Canada: Anglicanism in British North America

 The first Anglican church in Newfoundland and in Canada was the small garrison chapel at St John's Fort built sometime before 1698.
-The first continuously resident cleric of the chapel was the Reverend John Jackson – a Royal Navy chaplain who had settled in St. John's and was supported (but not financially) by the SPCK in 1698.
+The first continuously resident cleric of the chapel was John Jackson – a Royal Navy chaplain who had settled in St. John's and was supported (but not financially) by the SPCK in 1698.
 In 1701, the SPG took over the patronage of St John's.
-Jackson continued to receive little actual support and was replaced by the Reverend Jacob Rice in 1709.
+Jackson continued to receive little actual support and was replaced by Jacob Rice in 1709.
 Rice wrote a letter to the Bishop of London detailing his efforts to repair the church which had been "most unchristianly defaced" and asking for help in acquiring communion vessels, a pulpit cloth, surplices and glass for the windows.
 The garrison chapel was replaced in 1720 and in 1759.
-The Cathedral of St John the Baptist in St John's, Newfoundland, is the oldest Anglican parish in Canada, founded in 1699 in response to a petition drafted by the Anglican townsfolk of St John's and sent to the Bishop of London, the Right Reverend Henry Compton.
+The Cathedral of St John the Baptist in St John's, Newfoundland, is the oldest Anglican parish in Canada, founded in 1699 in response to a petition drafted by the Anglican townsfolk of St John's and sent to the Bishop of London, Henry Compton.

 The first Anglican services in Nova Scotia are dated from 1710 when a New England army from Boston with assistance of the Royal Navy captured for the fourth time Port Royal in Nova Scotia and renamed it Annapolis Royal.
-When Annapolis was captured, one of the chaplains, the Reverend John Harrison, held a service of thanksgiving with the Reverend Samuel Hesker, the chaplain of the Marines, preaching the sermon.
+When Annapolis was captured, one of the chaplains, John Harrison, held a service of thanksgiving with Samuel Hesker, the chaplain of the Marines, preaching the sermon.
 When the war ended in 1713 with the Treaty of Utrecht, Harrison continued to act as chaplain to the Garrison at Annapolis Royal.

 The oldest Anglican church in Canada still standing is St Paul's Church in Halifax, Nova Scotia, whose foundation stone – the church is a wood structure – was laid by the Nova Scotia governor on 13 June 1750.
-St. Paul's opened for services on 2 September 1750 with an SPG cleric, the Reverend William Tutty, preaching.
+St. Paul's opened for services on 2 September 1750 with an SPG cleric, William Tutty, preaching.
 St Paul's became the first Anglican cathedral in all of North America when Charles Inglis was appointed bishop in 1787.
 It has been a parish church since 1845 when St. Lukes Pro-Cathedral in Halifax replaced it.
 The Church of All Saints in Halifax was made the cathedral of the Nova Scotian diocese in 1910 and remains as such to date.